AllenNeuralDynamics/aind-data-schema/docs/source/acquisition.md

 **Format:** `YYYY-MM-DDTHH:MM:SS.ssssss±HH:MM`
 **Example:** `2024-10-22T15:29:56-07:00`

-Timestamps must represent local time at the experiment location to preserve time-of-day information needed for circadian analysis.
+Timestamps must represent local time at the experiment location to preserve time-of-day information.
+This allows users to query based on the local time of sessions (e.g. filter based on morning vs evening).

 When providing timestamps:
 - **Preferred:** Python datetime objects with local timezone (automatically serialized to ISO format with offset)